mcnaryj/McNary-Homework-3/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ```
-When the generate password button is clicked, it initiates a series of prompts for password criteria, including the length of the password and which types of characters are to be included in the password.
+When the generate password button is clicked it initiates a series of prompts for password criteria, including the length of the password and which types of characters are to be included in the password.

-I chose to make the requirement that all 4 password criteria must be included in order for the password to generate - when one or more of these is ommited, the password will be one fewer character for each condition that is ommitted.
+I chose to make the requirement that all 4 password criteria must be included in order for the password to generate - when one or more of these is omited, the password will be one fewer character for each condition that is omitted.
 If none are included, the password will not generate.

 ## Mock-Up